 13. Amazon Echo with Alexa speaker

 Amazon Echo is an ADHD-friendly tool for managing time and staying organized.
 You can ask Alexa to remind you to take your meds, set Pomodoro timers, or set up automated reminders for a morning or evening routine.
 You can add tasks to your to-do list so that you won’t forget them, use it to announce the time every 30 minutes to better keep track of your day, and many more lifehacks.
 And of course, play good music too!
+It’s an incredibly supportive tool for life with ADHD.

 14. Smart lights that work with Alexa